IAB PodcastUpfront 2018

 Barbara Dunkelman is the host of the Always Open podcast; the first-ever female-led and produced show at Rooster Teeth.
 She also often appears on other top Rooster Teeth network shows.
 In addition to her talent roles, she is the Director of Social Media & Community Marketing at Rooster Teeth.

 Lex Friedman has led teams that collectively sold nearly $100M in podcast ads.
 Lex serves as Chief Revenue Officer for Midroll, a podcast company that works with hosts like Oprah Winfrey, Bill Simmons, and Marc Maron, along with networks like the NFL, Earwolf, and My Favorite Murder.
 Lex oversees the company’s ad sales, along with the subscription service Stitcher Premium and the merchandise business PodSwag.
 Before joining Midroll, Lex worked at a series of Internet companies; he co-founded a startup that was later acquired by Demand Media.
 Lex was part of the management team that sold Midroll to EW Scripps in 2016.

-Holly Frey, Co-Host, Stuff You Missed in History Class
+Holly Frey, Host of Stuff You Missed in History Class , Executive Producer, iHeartPodcast Network

-Holly Frey is cohost of Stuff You Missed in History Class, and she’s also an executive producer for the HowStuffWorks podcast network.
+Holly Frey is an Executive Producer and a cohost of Stuff You Missed in History Class.
 Her true historical passion is fashion from all eras.
 She lives in Atlanta with her husband and a small herd of cats.
 When she’s not obsessing over comma placement or talking about the past, she’s sewing, running, watching television, visiting a Disney park, rescuing animals, going to the movies, traipsing around town in a ridiculous costume or obsessing over delicious food.
 Sometimes, she does several of these things at once.